tingbot/tide-electron/README.md

 ## To run

 * bower install
+* npm install
+* webpack
-* npm install && npm start
+* npm start

+When developing, it's handy to use `webpack --watch --progress` and `npm start` at the same time in separate tabs.
+Code changes can then be reloaded without restarting the app (View > Reload).

 ## Contributing